grafana/loki/operator/docs/enhancements/short_lived_tokens_authentication.md

 #### GCP Workload Identity Federation

-There no changed required for GCP WIF as a provider service for short-lived tokens authentication.
-However specific validation of the provided `serviceaccount.json` field will ensure that WIF is used only with GCP external serviceaccounts, i.e. the following format will be validated:
+There is no change required for GCP WIF as a provider service for short-lived token authentication.
+However specific validation of the provided `serviceaccount.json` field will ensure that WIF is used only with GCP external services accounts, i.e. the following format will be validated:

 ```json
 {